almostEric/Frequency-Domain-Manual/README.md

 - Analyzes the sample's spectal content and then drives up to 32 oscillators based on that analysis
 - Right click to adjust Windowing Function which alters harmonic content
 - Right click on grids to choose from default shapes or transform patterns
-- Play Speed cobtrols the duration of the playback without changing pitch
+- Speed cobtrols the speed or duration of the playback without changing pitch
 - Negative play speeds play sample in reversse
 - By drawing a curve, each voice can have its own play speed - even ones where some voices go forwards, others in reverse
 - Voice Count specifies how many oscillators are used (1-32)